organisciak/dissertation/document/4_posterior_objective.md

 - Description of the problem of reconciling annotation contributions or work by non-expert, semi-anonymous workers.
 - Evaluation of a number of approaches for separating worker quality from rating difficulty, including dwell time, worker experience, task difficulty, and agreement with other workers.
-- Introduction of an iterative algorithm that allows task difficulty (inherent disagreement) to be disambiguated from worker reliability (i.e. synthetic disagreement).
+- Introduction of an iterative algorithm that allows task difficulty (inherent disagreement) to be disambiguated from worker reliability (i.e., synthetic disagreement).

 The scope of this study is in relevance assessment for information retrieval related to a cultural heritage aggregation.
 Relevance assessments are a vital part of information retrieval evaluation and help in addressing the unique search challenges faced by large aggregators of cultural heritage content.